justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 ## Part 1

 Let's outline a standard solution to part 1.
-We will stick to psuedocode, but at then end I will show some of my Common Lisp snippets.
+We will stick to psuedocode, but at then end I will show some of my  Common Lisp code.

 **Parsing**